konomu/konomu.github.io/_posts/2024-07-20-wa-ga-basics.md

 Example (2) is a sentence with only one contrastive は.
 Even though the making of curry is not explicitly being contrasted with something else, the contrastive は here implies that there is some other thing that the kids have not cooked yet.

-You will learn more about contrastive は in [chapter 3: Principle of Emphasis](/wa-ga-emphasis).
+You will learn more about contrastive は in [Chapter 3: Principle of Emphasis](/wa-ga-emphasis).

 ## <a name="xga" style="text-decoration: none; pointer-events: none;">Exclusive が